 At Concordia College, we have been welcoming students from overseas for more than 60 years.

-As an International Baccalaureate World School, we value international education, believing it is important for our students to develop a global mindset.
-We offer a challenging and engaging learning program and set high expectations for our students.
-This, together with our strong academic track record, will help prepare your child for entry into top (Group of Eight) Australian and international universities.
+As an International Baccalaureate World School (ELC-Year 10), we value international education, believing it is important for our students to develop a global mindset.
+We provide a challenging and engaging learning program that offers more than just academic excellence.
+Students explore the possibilities that STEM, Arts, Media, Food Technology and Music may present in their pathway into top (Group of Eight) Australian and international universities.

 Video subtitles also available in: Korean | Mandarin | Vietnamese